haskell/haskell-language-server/README.md

 ### Using Haskell Language Server with Sublime Text

-- Make sure haskell-language-server and haskell-language-server-wrapper are installed (see above) and they are in the global `$PATH`.
 - Install [LSP](https://packagecontrol.io/packages/LSP) using [Package Control](https://packagecontrol.io/)
 - From Sublime Text, press Command+Shift+P and search for Preferences: LSP Settings
 - Paste in these settings.
-Make sure to change the command path to your `hie`
+Make sure to change the command path to your `haskell-language-server`

 ```json
 {